 For most other crimes, you are eligible to request that the court expunge your record.
 If you were convicted of a misdemeanor, and you have completed your sentence (if any) and fulfilled the terms of your probation, then you or your own attorney can request that the judge simply expunge your past misdemeanor conviction.

 Other felonies are eligible for expungement as well thanks to recently passed legislation in California, although this is a two-step process.
-You will first have to file a petition asking the judge to reduce your past felony down to a misdemeanor.
-If this is granted, you can than petition the judge to have the misdemeanor expunged.
+Originally, you needed first have to file a petition asking the judge to reduce your past felony down to a misdemeanor.
+If granted, you would then petition the judge to have the misdemeanor expunged.

 Note, however, that expungement will not affect penalties that may have been assessed to your driving privileges in California.

 Work with an Experienced Attorney in Your California Expungement

 Orange County criminal defense attorney Bart Kaspero works with individuals across Southern California to help expunge and clear their criminal records to give them a second chance in their careers and personal lives.
 Contact his office today to schedule a consultation to discuss your situation.